South Apennine mixed montane forests

 The South Apennine mixed montane forests is an ecoregion in the southern Apennine Mountains of southern Italy and Sicily.
 It has a Mediterranean climate, and is in the Mediterranean forests, woodlands, and scrub biome.

 This ecoregion is restricted to the high mountain massifs of the regions of Basilicata, Calabria and the island of Sicily.

 Climate

-The climate of the ecoregion changes with altitude.
+The climate of the ecoregion changes with elevation.
 The lower mountain slopes have a warm and sub-humid climate, with an average annual temperature of 14 to 17º C. High elevations are cooler and more humid, with annual average temperatures of 9 to 13º C and over 2000 mm of precipitation annually.
 The mountain summits in southern Calabria and northeastern Sicily are frequently covered in dense fog.
 Winters at high elevation are cold, with abundant snowfall.

 Flora

-The ecoregion's wide altitudinal range results in several forest zones.
+The ecoregion's wide elevational range results in several forest zones.

 Lowest elevations

 At lowest elevations the forests are characterized by the sclerophyllous evergreen holm oak (Quercus ilex) and cork oak (Quercus suber), coniferous stone pine (Pinus pinea), and the deciduous trees Quercus pubescens, Fraxinus ornus, and Ostrya carpinifolia.
+The Sicilian endemic deciduous oak Quercus gussonei is native to the mountains of northern Sicily from 700 to 1000 meters elevation.